 Ohio Department of Rehabilitation via AP

-Ohio and other states have had to tinker with their execution protocols because the commonly used drug pentobarbital is in short supply after the manufacturer banned its sale to prisons for executions.
+Ohio is one of several states that have had to tinker with the methods of execution after the European manufacturer of pentobarbital banned its sale to prisons for executions.

 State prison officials said they planned to use a combination of the sedative midazolam and the painkiller hydromorphone, a morphine derivative.

 The two drugs have never been used before in combination, although Florida has used midazolam as the first drug in a three-drug protocol.